 ASL 3 is a continuation of ASL 2.
 This course expands vocabulary, grammatical knowledge at an intermediate level, as well as increasing cultural awareness, and introduces increasingly complex grammatical aspects.
 This course requires participation in Deaf Culture activities.

-American Sign Language IV Full Year Credit 1.0
+French 1 Full Year Credit 1.0

-Prerequisite: ASL 3 with a minimum "C" average and permission from the instructor.
+Prerequisite: A minimum "B" average in your ELA course or permission from the instructor.